-A well-designed planned gift affects the campus for years to come, benefiting you, your heirs, Binghamton University and the Thomas J. Watson School of Engineering and Applied Science.
+A well-designed planned gift affects the campus for years to come, benefiting you, your heirs, Binghamton University and the Thomas J. Watson College of Engineering and Applied Science.

-Philanthropists with large or small estates may overlook charitable opportunities as part of estate planning, but you can continue or begin your support of the Watson School while also providing for your loved ones.
-Through your estate, you can ensure that the Watson School has the financial resources it needs to continue to transform lives by offering an extraordinary yet accessible engineering or computer science education to future generations of students.
+Philanthropists with large or small estates may overlook charitable opportunities as part of estate planning, but you can continue or begin your support of Watson College while also providing for your loved ones.
+Through your estate, you can ensure that Watson College has the financial resources it needs to continue to transform lives by offering an extraordinary yet accessible engineering or computer science education to future generations of students.

 There are many planned giving options, including some that offer guaranteed lifetime income and some that let you keep your assets now while having an enduring impact tomorrow.
-Whichever you choose, please contact Alan Greene ’88 at 607-777-6237 or email@example.com for assistance and additional information regarding language and minimum requirements to fund scholarships, professorships and other endowed accounts.
+Whichever you choose, please contact Liz Kradjian at email@example.com for assistance and additional information regarding language and minimum requirements to fund scholarships, professorships and other endowed accounts.

 By establishing a planned gift, you will become a member of the prestigious Esther W. Couper Heritage Society, which is named in honor of one of the University’s most generous donors and recognizes alumni and friends who have made a commitment to the Binghamton University Foundation through their wills or other legacy giving.